 My kids LOVE visiting farms!
-My preschooler loves feeding and petting the animals, helping with farm chores, and harvesting the crops.
-After a visit to the farm, it is always fun to continue the learning at home!
+My preschooler loves feeding and petting the animals, helping with farm chores, and harvesting crops.
+After a visit to the farm, it is always fun to continue learning at home!

 We use a lot of home-made books to help build early literacy skills.
 Often the books in the stores and libraries are too advanced for my young reader.
 I want to provide him with books at his level so that he can feel confident and successful as a reader.